SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 - For *Rectangle* layers, you can specify the following properties:

   - *Show rectangle*: Allows you to mask the layer, rendering it temporarily invisible.
-If disabled, the layer is still visible in the preview with lowered opacity, but will not be visible in the template's end result.
+If disabled, the layer is still visible in the preview with lowered opacity, but it will not be visible in the template's end result.

-  - *Color*: Allows you to specify a custom color for the rectangle, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.
+  - *Color*: Allows you to specify a custom color for the rectangle, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box.

     > [!TIP]
     > For a full overview of all HTML color names, see [HTML Color Names](https://www.w3schools.com/tags/ref_colornames.asp).